If you’re hoping to find out how to cook frozen burritos in an air fryer you’ve come to the right place!

 - 10-15 mins or so: Outside becomes warm, inside has nearly completely thawed

 - After 20-25 minutes: The burritos are ready inside and great to eat!

-Tip: You can be confident how well food is cooked by using a digital temperature gauge with probe to check.
-In the case of burritos a temperature inside of 100 degrees and above is recommended.
+Tip: You can be confident how well food is cooked by using a digital temperature gauge with a probe to check.
+In the case of burritos, a temperature inside of 100 degrees and above is recommended.
 I recommend a thermometer like the ThermoPro TP03A digital kitchen gauge as it works well and comes in very handy!